Dynamic-Book/doc/technical/DyboApp/README.md

 to its user.

-The user navigates the data with breadcrumbs starting with the top level ‘Dynabook’ object.
+The user navigates the data with breadcrumbs starting with the top level ‘Dybo’ object.
 From there she navigates the interdependent objects presented in panels with editable fields for single instance objects and decorated panels for collection of instances.
 The educational documents associated with these objects are discarded by